aleshinskaya/value_learning_journal/README.md

 # value_learning_journal

-Use wrapper.py to compare prompts!
+Use wrapper.py to compare prompts or follow the example in test_001.ipynb.

-Save entries in data/
+Save journal entries in data/

 Outputs will be stored in the same directory.